qbitkit/qbitkit/bin/README.md

 * Description: Use Qubes Split GPG to securely sign releases.
 * Pre-requisites: You need Qubes OS installed and up-to-date with
 * Notes: You **must** take the highest possible precautions when building and signing new releases. **Do not use GPG without a Smart Card!** Even if you have your keys in a separate VM and access them with Qubes Spit GPG, your key material is still stored on your system's disk.
 For the highest level of security, please make sure to use a Smart Card device such as a Smart Card with a USB Smart Card reader or a Yubikey.
 I use my personal Yubikey 4 in conjunction with Qubes Split GPG to sign all `qbitkit` releases with the highest possible levels of security.
 To build new releases, new disposable machines are started to build a release, and destroyed immediately afterwards.
 This significantly decreases the amount of state the system holds, thus making it more difficult for an adversary to compromise the building and signing process.
-### `bootstrap_host.sh`
-* Description: Setup CloudFlare's Argo Tunnel to route traffic without exposing ports on the host.
-Compile docs as HTML.
-Finally, copy the compiled HTML to /var/www/html.
-* Pre-requisites: None, this script takes care of all of that for you.
-Just make sure you **run this script on Debian 10 ("Buster")**